What Are Clementines?

 - Sugar: 7 grams

 Clementines are a healthy addition to most diets when eaten in moderation.
 One thing to watch out for is their sugar content.
 The sugars in clementines are natural sugars and are often a good option for people to eat when they need to boost low blood sugar.
-However, consuming too much sugar could pose problems for people with high blood sugar or people who are concerned about avoiding blood sugar spikes.
+However, consuming too much sugar could present problems for people with high blood sugar or people who are concerned about avoiding blood sugar spikes.

 How to Prepare Clementines